adi-de-masi/tasko.nvim/README.md

 ```
 ## How it works and how to use it

-Tasko stores all tasks as markdown files in a subdirectory of `vim.fn.stdpath("data")`
+Tasko stores all tasks as markdown files in a subdirectory of `vim.fn.stdpath("data")`,
-which resolves to `~/.local/share/nvim` on unix systems.
+typically resolving to `~/.local/share/nvim/tasko`  on unix systems.

 These markdown files have the following format: